Tine-m/SQL/sql.md

 ### count():

 * count(*): counts total number of records.
-* count(salary): counts number of not null values for the column salary.
+* count(salary): counts number of not null values for the column, e.g. salary.
-* count(distinct salary):  counts number of distinct non null values for the column salary.
+* count(distinct salary):  counts number of distinct non null values for the column, e.g. salary.

 ### sum():

-* sum(salary):  sums all not null values for column salary.
+* sum(salary):  sums all not null values for column, e.g. salary.
-* sum(distinct salary): sums all distinct non null values for the column salary.
+* sum(distinct salary): sums all distinct non null values for the column,e.g. salary.

 ### avg():